12-Factor AgentOps

 Agents don't get to merge to main unsupervised.
 Period.

-This is the change advisory board for your codebase.
 Automated gates catch the mechanical failures.
 Human review catches the "this works but it's the wrong approach" failures.
-In air-gapped DoD environments, there's no "move fast and break things."
-Every change gets human eyes.
-That discipline transfers directly to agent workflows.
+In high-stakes regulated environments, every change gets human eyes.

 Improvement (IX-XII)